scottish-government-design-system/designsystem.gov.scot/components/contact-details/index.md

 Giving contact details their own distinct design pattern, separate from the rest of the content on a web page, helps users quickly identify contact details when needed.

-It also helps users to quickly skip past this content if they don’t need it.
+It also helps users to quickly skip past this content if they don't need it.

 ## Evidence